ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: Added to ClientModel, ClientProfile and ClientCreator.
 You can now create and see the client in the mongo, but it takes a really long time to stop loading on the page.

 - Abdi: Client Profile

+4/15/2022

+- Cleveland: You can now sign out, added styling for desktop to client, made navbar display name, when you make a new client it now tracks who made the client (this is so that every stylist will have a list of clients).

+- Abdi: Client Profile (displaying client on stylist profile).